Machiry/clakerbu/README.md

 ```

 The driver bitcode files will be present in the folder `<LLVM_BC_OUT>` with extension `final.linked.bc` along with other intermediate files.

+The kernel modules end with `..final.linked.bc` i.e., if you find `iproc-rng200..final.linked.bc`, that means it is the bitcode file for `iproc-rng200.ko` from the kernel build.